jschrbr/food-hound/README.md

 .red .accent-4 .amber-text
 ```

-select tag is declared with nest
+select tag is declared with nest options, each option holds a value used when querying https://free.currencyconverterapi.com/.

 ```html
 <select data-exch-rate="">